 Your baby can be introduced to solid foods when they are around six months old.
-At this time it is still important to continue to offer their usual milk, breast milk or first infant formula.
+At this time it’s still important to continue to offer their usual milk, breast milk or first infant formula.
 Weaning is an exciting time and a great opportunity to introduce a variety of foods.
-It helps starting off with a small amount of a single food such as vegetables and fruits.
+It helps starting off with a small amount of a single food such as vegetables .
 You only need to offer food once a day to being with.
-This helps baby get used to taking food from a spoon and to get used to new tastes and textures.
+This helps baby get used to taking food from a spoon/finger foods and to get used to new tastes and textures.
 Gradually increase the amount, variety and start to include foods from each food group.

 Remember, each child is an individual and it is important to base progression on your baby’s developmental readiness.

 It is important for your baby to get used to lots of different texture and tastes.
 Some parents like to start with purees/blended foods.
 To help your baby to learn to chew and move food around their mouth and swallow move to mashed and finger foods.
 You can even give your baby a spoon and let them explore foods themselves.
 Don’t worry if your baby is not so keen on lumpy foods to being with, they will get used to lumps in their own time.
 It is however an important skill to learn so keep offering mashed/lumpy foods.

 Some parents prefer to offer just finger foods, this is fine too.
 This is often referred to as baby led weaning.
 There are a huge range of small, finger sized pieces of food you can offer.
 When preparing finger foods for your baby make sure you remove any skin, stringy bits, pips and stones.
 For example, the skin of a cucumber or the skin of a cooked apple.
 Some parents like to combine offering purees and finger foods.
 There is no right or wrong way.
 The important thing is for babies to get variety and the right nutrients.

 Top tips when introducing new weaning textures:

 - It helps to sit with your baby at mealtimes, they will watch and learn from you